 Ice, snow, de-icing chemicals and other debris can irritate and cause damage to our pets’ sensitive paws so it’s also important to bring extra water to wash their paws.

 4.)
 Be aware of cold weather safety issues

 At-risk areas for frostbite on dogs include the tip of the tail, paws, ears and the nose.
-Symptoms of frostbite include the affected areas first turning red and then grey.
+Symptoms of frostbite include the affected areas turning red and then grey.
 If you suspect your furry friend has frostbite, call the local emergency pet clinic immediately and describe your pet’s symptoms.

 Extremely low temperatures can also cause a dog’s body temperature to fall, leading to hypothermia, which can be fatal to a dog.
-Symptoms of hypothermia in dogs include the skin turning pale, shivering, and lethargy.
+Symptoms of hypothermia in dogs include their skin turning pale, shivering, and lethargy.
 If you notice any of these symptoms in your pet, take them to the emergency pet clinic immediately.

 To prevent hypothermia and frostbite on your furry friend, ensure they are kept warm in sweaters, jackets, and boots when outdoors.
 Hypothermia and frostbite can also be prevented by avoiding prolonged exposure to freezing cold temperatures, which is especially important to consider for dogs that have thinner coats, senior dogs and young puppies.